ZJONSSON/node-etl/README.md

 The script stream first establishes the column names of the table being updated, and as data comes in - it uses only the properties that match column names in the table.

-### `etl.mysql.execute(pool,[concurrency],[options])`
+### `etl.mysql.execute(pool,[options])`
 This component executes any incoming packets as sql statements using connections from the connection pool.
-Maximum concurrency can be selected optionally (default is 1 connection at a time).
+The maximum concurrency is automatically determined by the mysql poolSize, using the combination of callbacks and Promises.

 Example: